-- 25.1.
+25.1.
 No Award granted hereunder shall be exercisable if the Company shall at any time determine that (a) the listing upon any securities exchange, registration or qualification under any state or federal law of any Common Stock otherwise deliverable upon such exercise, or (b) the consent or approval of any regulatory body or the satisfaction of withholding tax or other withholding liabilities, is necessary or appropriate in connection with such exercise.
-In any of the events referred to in clause (a) or clause (b) above, the exercisability of such Awards shall be suspended and shall not be effective unless and until such withholding, listing, registration, qualifications or approval shall have been effected or obtained free of any conditions not acceptable to the Company in its sole discretion, notwithstanding any termination of any Award or any portion of any Award during the period when exercisability has been suspended. - 25.2.
+In any of the events referred to in clause (a) or clause (b) above, the exercisability of such Awards shall be suspended and shall not be effective unless and until such withholding, listing, registration, qualifications or approval shall have been effected or obtained free of any conditions not acceptable to the Company in its sole discretion, notwithstanding any termination of any Award or any portion of any Award during the period when exercisability has been suspended.

+25.2.
 The Committee may require, as a condition to the right to exercise any Award that the Company receive from the Participant, at the time any such Award is exercised, vests or any applicable restrictions lapse, representations, warranties and agreements to the effect that the shares are being purchased or acquired by the Participant for investment only and without any present intention to sell or otherwise distribute such shares and that the Participant will not dispose of such shares in transactions which, in the opinion of counsel to the Company, would violate the registration provisions of the Securities Act of 1933, as then amended, and the rules and regulations thereunder.
 Such shares shall bear appropriate legends summarizing such restrictions on the disposition thereof.

-- 26. Data Protection.
-By participating in the Plan, the Participant consents to the collection, processing, transmission and storage by the Company, in any form whatsoever, of any data of a professional or personal nature which is necessary for the purposes of administering the Plan - 27.
-Termination; Rescission.
-Unless the Plan shall theretofore have been terminated, the Plan shall terminate on the 10-year anniversary of the effective date, and no Awards under the Plan shall thereafter be granted. - 28.
-Fractional Shares.
+26. Data Protection.
+By participating in the Plan, the Participant consents to the collection, processing, transmission and storage by the Company, in any form whatsoever, of any data of a professional or personal nature which is necessary for the purposes of administering the Plan

+27. Fractional Shares.
 The Company will not be required to issue any fractional shares of Common Stock pursuant to the Plan.
-The Committee may provide for the elimination of fractions and for the settlement of fractions in cash. - 29.
-Governing Law.
-To the extent that Federal laws do not otherwise control, the validity and construction of the Plan and any Award Agreement entered into thereunder shall be construed and enforced in accordance with the laws of the State of Delaware, but without giving effect to the choice of law principles thereof. - 30.
-Effective Date; Shareholder Approval.
-The Plan shall be effective on the date it is adopted by the Board and approved by the shareholders.
+The Committee may provide for the elimination of fractions and for the settlement of fractions in cash.

+28. Governing Law.
+To the extent that Federal laws do not otherwise control, the validity and construction of the Plan and any Award Agreement entered into thereunder shall be construed and enforced in accordance with the laws of the State of Delaware, but without giving effect to the choice of law principles thereof.

+29. Effective Date; Shareholder Approval.
+The Plan in its original form became effective on May 6, 2008, the date on which it was initially approved by the Company's stockholders, and became effective in its amended form upon the approval of certain amendments by the Company's stockholders on May 18, 2010.
+The Plan, as amended and restated herein, was adopted by the Board on March 31, 2017 subject to the approval by a majority of the Company's stockholders present and entitled to vote at the May 23, 2017 annual meeting of the Company and is continued in effect.
+This amendment and restatement of the Plan shall apply to Awards made after May 23, 2017 and, except to the extent it would adversely affect the rights of Participants with respect to Awards made prior to such date or be a "material modification" of such Awards within the meaning of Code Section 409A, shall also apply to Awards outstanding as of May 23, 2017.

+30. Termination.
+No Awards under the Plan shall be made after May 23, 2027.